tuf94055/CDD_ML_Project/README.md

 This repository contains a machine learning project for predicting bioactivity based on chemical structure.
 The workflow was initially developed for molecules targeting the coronavirus Replicase Polyprotein 1ab, using SMILES strings and molecular descriptors.
-The current project has been generalized into a modular pipeline for analyzing bioactivity data for any protein target.
+The current project has been generalized into a pipeline for analyzing bioactivity data for any protein target.

 ---